timfpark/react-native-location/README.md

 ```

 ### 1b.
 Manually link the library
-If you can't or don't want to use the CLI tool, you can manually link the library by making the following changes
+If you can't or don't want to use the CLI tool, you can manually link the library by making the following changes (click on the arrow to show the steps):

 <details>
-<summary>Show changes</summary>
+<summary><strong>Steps to manually link the library</strong></summary>

 #### `android/settings.gradle`
 ```groovy